15 minute read

 Rip-currents stirring waves in my brain

-New record is playing, but same song is spun
+New record plays with the same song spun

-Addicted to my energy, just can’t let go
+Addicted to my energy, like nothing they know

-True for awhile ’til it’s no longer fun
+True for awhile ’til I am no longer fun

 Another slow fade towards the end of my show